8 Community Gardens to Volunteer At

 In a bid to counteract the corporate dullness swooping across Kings Cross, this portable 'garden of 1000 hands' - after the 1000 volunteers who helped to build it, though technically that would be 2000 hands - is the perfect example of what organic farming can look like in the heart of the metropolis.
 It plays host to wild flowers, organic veg, beehives, a veggie kitchen, chicken coops, a recycled glass tower and a strange gramophone which beams the sound of the beehive (a beemaphone, surely?)

-Get involved: Volunteers are welcome at any time during opening hours, or you can tag along to the twilight gardening sessions which take place every Wednesdays from 5-7pm.
+Get involved: Volunteers are welcome at any time during opening hours, or you can tag along to the twilight gardening sessions which take place every Wednesday 5-7pm.

-Olden gardens are the best, especially when you consider that a youngen garden would essentially just be a bunch of young shoots and seedlings.
-Lucky for us, this luscious two-acre community garden in Highbury boasts over 25 years of growing nice tings, along with a cosy summer house for when summer isn't feeling especially summery.
-The OG also boasts a small woodland, so you can take a stroll with your bae, or un-accidentaly lose them in it.
+Olden gardens are the best, especially when you consider that a youngen garden would just be a bunch of young shoots and seedlings.
+Lucky for us, this luscious two-acre community garden in Highbury boasts over 25 years experience of growing nice tings, along with a cosy summer house for when summer isn't feeling especially summery.
+This OG also boasts a small woodland, so you can take a stroll with your bae, or accidentally lose them in it.